sitespeedio/sitespeed.io/docs/_posts/2019-02-02-sitespeed.io-8.1.md

 ---
 layout: default
 title: Sitespeed.io 8.1
-description: TNew in 8.1 - Filmstrip, server timings and new command to run JavaScript and wait for the page to finish loading.
+description: New in 8.1 - Filmstrip, server timings and new command to run JavaScript and wait for the page to finish loading.
 authorimage: /img/aboutus/peter.jpg
 intro: New in 8.1 - Filmstrip, server timings and new command to run JavaScript and wait for the page to finish loading.
 keywords: sitespeed.io, browsertime, webperf